 Why is API monitoring critical?

+Monitoring helps teams answer these key questions: Are the APIs available?
+How are the APIs behaving?
+Are the APIs functioning as expected?
 If APIs fail, your applications fail.
 APIs fuel modern applications.
 In digital transformation efforts, APIs are often the building blocks used to push organizations into the modern digital age.
 As a result, most applications depend on APIs for business critical transactions.
 Without truly understanding what's going on behind the scenes with each API endpoint or APIs called in sequence, organizations create blindspots in their performance.